scratchdit/scratchdit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report and help us improve
 title: ""
-labels: "status: needs triage, type: bug"
+labels: bug
 assignees: ""
 ---

-**Describe the bug**
+# _One line summary_

+## Describe the bug

-A clear and concise description of what the bug is.
+_A clear and concise description of what the bug is._

-**To Reproduce**
+## To Reproduce

-Steps to reproduce the behavior:
+_Steps to reproduce the behavior_

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+## Expected behavior

-A clear and concise description of what you expected to happen.
+_A clear and concise description of what you expected to happen._

-**Screenshots**
+## Screenshots

-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem._

-**Desktop (please complete the following information):**

-- OS: [e.g. iOS]
-- Browser [e.g. chrome, safari]
-- Version [e.g. 22]

-**Smartphone (please complete the following information):**

-- Device: [e.g. iPhone6]
-- OS: [e.g. iOS8.1]
-- Browser [e.g. stock browser, safari]
-- Version [e.g. 22]

-**Additional context**
+## Device info

+_What device are you using?_

+## Additional context

-Add any other context about the problem here.
+_Add any other context about the problem here._